Buying Opinions: Main Results I. No ( Ex Post ) Limited Liability

-This finding contrasts interestingly with the standard finding in the classic moral hazard problem that the agent is left with zero rents in both the first- and second-best worlds.
-Not so here, since the agent's risk aversion alters the optimal way for the principal to prevent deviations to the outside option.
-Here the principal optimally trades off between risk sharing and efficiency: when a contract that makes the agent break even entails too much risk, by moving $\mathbf{x}^{*}$ away from $\mu$, the risk in the contract is mitigated; then although the agent receives strictly positive rent, implementing the new contract can be much cheaper to the principal.
+\begin{proposition} Suppose the agent is risk averse and not protected by limited liability. \begin{enumerate}[label={(\roman*)},noitemsep,topsep=0pt] \item For every distribution over posteriors $F$ with support in \(\inter \Delta (\Theta)\), an optimal contract exists, and the transfers can be found by choosing $\mathbf{x}^* \in \Delta\left(\Theta\right)$. \item If the agent can exit \textit{ex interim}, he gets strictly positive rents unless $\mathbf{x}^* = \mu$.
+If the agent cannot exit \textit{ex interim}, he gets zero rents. \item Only the degenerate distribution of posteriors can be implemented efficiently. \end{enumerate} \end{proposition}

-This is similar to the trade-off studied in Proposition 5 in \cite{rappoport2017incentivizing}.
-Both this problem and theirs require some tangency conditions to hold at optimum.
-Beyond this superficial resemblance, the exact conditions differ: in their work, the most cost-efficient way for compelling the agent to choose the right distribution is to have the hyperplane determined by the wage contract (which, in their setting, is a function of the \textit{verifiable} posterior) to be tangent to the agent's value function.
-In our problem, averting double deviations to the outside option is what begets this tangency condition.
+In choosing $\mathbf{x}^*$, the principal optimally trades off between risk sharing and conceding rents: when a contract that makes the agent break even entails too much risk, moving $\mathbf{x}^{*}$ away from $\mu$ mitigates this risk.
+Then, although the agent receives strictly positive rents, implementing the new contract can be cheaper to the principal.
+This is reminiscent of the trade-off studied in Proposition 5 in \cite{rappoport2017incentivizing} though the exact mechanisms are different:\footnote{The resemblance stems from the fact that our interim IR constraint is similar to the (interim) limited liability constraint in \cite{rappoport2017incentivizing}, which leads to similar tangency conditions.} in their work, the most cost-efficient way for compelling the agent to choose the right distribution is to have the hyperplane determined by the wage contract (which, in their setting, is a function of the \textit{verifiable} posterior) to be tangent to the agent's value function.
+In our problem, averting double deviations to the outside option is what begets the tangency condition mentioned in Observation \ref{ratangency}.